The following records were compiled by Debbie Greenlee. She is the owner and author of this page.

 Some pages duplicate the record numbers from the previous page.
-The original pages in Volumes I, II and IV were not numbered.
+The original pages in Volumes 1, 2 and 4 were not numbered.

 In some cases we were unable to read the birth village.
 You will have to figure it out if you order the record.

 Generally, these records were very difficult to read.
 I would sincerely appreciate being notified if you find that something has been transcribed incorrectly or if you can add information to a transcription.

 The surname Kozma will be found spelled as Kożma and Koźma so check both spellings.

 The surname Gac will be found spelled as Gac and Gać.